braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/data_points.md

 # Data Points

-Data points are Braze's way of defining a billing and pricing structure, based on pieces of information logged against user profiles.
+At Braze, data means action: each piece of data that arrives in Braze updates segment membership, can trigger & cancel messaging, is immediately available for messaging personalization, and more.
+As such, data points are Braze’s way of defining a billing and pricing structure, based on pieces of information logged against user profiles.
 See [Consumption Count](#consumption-count) below to see what data counts toward your data point allocation.

-You can find a more detailed breakdown of this definition in your MSA.
+Our Customer Success team can help recommend data best practices to fit your specific needs.
+You can find a more detailed breakdown of this definition in your Braze contract.

 {% alert important %}
 This pricing structure only applies to customers using in-app or in-browser messages, push, Content Cards, webhooks, and email services.